< Probability and Statistics < Z-score

 z = (x – μ) / σ

-The z score tells you how many standard deviations from the mean your score is.
-In this example, your score is 1.6 standard deviations above the mean.
+This tells you how many standard deviations from the mean your score is.
+In this example, your score is 1.6 standard deviations above the mean, because your result is a positive number.
+If it were -1.6 instead, then that would be 1.6 standard deviations below the mean.

 When you have multiple samples and want to describe the standard deviation of those sample means (the standard error), you would use this z score formula: